LibrariesHacked/librarieshacked.github.io/_posts/2019-08-19-plymouth_travel.md

 Plymouth publish a list of services and facilities on the website page for each of their libraries, such as [Central Library](https://www.plymouth.gov.uk/libraries/findlibraryandopeninghours/centrallibrary).
 Being in a nice standard format, it was possible to convert this to data by scraping the website.

 The facilities data is used in filters when searching for a library.
-The user can select (for example) that they
+The user can select (for example) that they are looking for somewhere with a meeting room.
+Only libraries with that facility will then be displayed.

 ### Events